John Mulaney: 2015–2019: Career stardom

 Mulaney returned to host Saturday Night Live six times: on April 14, 2018; March 2, 2019; February 29, 2020; October 31, 2020; February 26, 2022; and November 2, 2024, making him the fourth SNL writer (after Conan O'Brien, Louis C.K., and Larry David) to host SNL.
 As host, he performed in elaborate musical number sketches including "Diner Lobster", "Bodega Bathroom", "Airport Sushi", "New York Musical", "Subway Churro", and "Port Authority Duane Reade".
 Mulaney joined Saturday Night Lives Five-Timers Club on February 26, 2022.
 Candice Bergen, Tina Fey, Elliott Gould, Paul Rudd, Steve Martin, and Conan O'Brien welcomed Mulaney into the club in an on-air sketch.

 In January 2019, it was announced that Mulaney would tour with Pete Davidson for a limited series of comedy shows, "Sundays with Pete & John".
-Mulaney and Davidson have become close, appearing together on The Tonight Show with Jimmy Fallon and Saturday Night Live.
+Mulaney and Davidson had become close, appearing together on The Tonight Show with Jimmy Fallon and Saturday Night Live.
 In 2020, Mulaney interviewed actor and playwright André Gregory for the Chicago Humanities Festival; they talked about Gregory's memoir, This Is Not My Memoir, and discussed his life and career.
 In December 2019, Mulaney released a children's musical comedy special, John Mulaney & the Sack Lunch Bunch, on Netflix.
 The special was inspired by Sesame Street, Mister Rogers' Neighborhood, The Electric Company, Free to Be...
 You and Me, and 3-2-1 Contact.
 The special features Mulaney, along with 15 child actors and singers, aged 8 to 13.
 Celebrity cameos include André De Shields, David Byrne, Richard Kind, Natasha Lyonne, Annaleigh Ashford, and Jake Gyllenhaal as "Mr. Music".
 The special was critically praised with critic Alan Sepinwall of Rolling Stone Magazine comparing it favorably to Galaxy Quest, The Princess Bride, or Jane the Virgin as "one of those gems that manages to simultaneously parody a genre and be an excellent recreation of it".
 Mulaney was nominated for two Emmy Awards for Outstanding Variety Special (Pre-Recorded) and Outstanding Writing for a Variety Special.